drmaize/ThermoAlign/README.md

 The <i>.vcf</i> file needs to be provided as separate files for each chromosome, named as follows:
 >chr1.vcf, chr2.vcf, etc.

+A file may be copied from your local directory to a docker container by:
+    docker cp foo.txt mycontainer:/foo.txt

 Advanced Use
 ================================================